mdearif/SOEN-6841/LearningJournal.md

 * I explored various strategies for maintaining and improving quality standards in project deliverables through systematic processes and evaluations.
 * I investigated how a Project Management Office (PMO) establishes and upholds project management governance and standards.
 * In order to guarantee project success, I also researched techniques for monitoring and assessing project progress, deviations, and performance indicators.
-* Examined ways to mitigate project schedule and cost deviations by analyzing them to determine how they aƯected project outcomes.
+* Examined ways to mitigate project schedule and cost deviations by analyzing them to determine how they affected project outcomes.
 * In order to evaluate the success of a project and pinpoint areas in need of development, I also looked at the application of performance indicators and project metrics.
 * Looked at resource use strategies to maximize resource distribution and improve project effectiveness.
 * Examined how crucial project status reports are for informing stakeholders about project challenges, risks, and progress.